vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 {{< figure src="../images/proton_vs_neutron-numbers.png" title="" class="thumbnail">}}

+(Figure 15.3: Layout of the Chart of the Nuclides, showing positions of naturally-occurring nuclei (stable or long-lived enough to be present on Earth).
+Stable nuclei tend to have more neutrons than protons-especially for heavier nuclei.
+This is why the track of stable nuclei bends away from the N = Z diagonal line.
+Arrows point to important elements of iron, lead, thorium, and uranium at Z values of 26, 82, 90, and 92, respectively.)

 Figure 15.3 provides a full view of the chart layout:
 neutron number, N, runs horizontally
 and proton number, Z, runs vertically.